 The Ritz Restaurant

-The Ritz Restaurant is probably London’s most beautiful restaurant.
-The dining room reminds me of the Palace of Versailles.
+The Ritz Restaurant is probably London’s most beautiful restaurant with a dining room reminiscent of the Palace of Versailles.
 Located in The Ritz Hotel at 150 Piccadilly, this Michelin starred restaurant is a delight.
 Executive Chef, John Williams, MBE, is at the helm, and the menu is seasonal, innovative and incredibly creative.
 I had the best Dover Sole of my life here, and my whole family highly recommend the Crêpes Suzette.

 If dinner is too much of splurge, going to The Ritz Restaurant for breakfast.
 It’s a great opportunity to see this beautiful dining room.
-Between us, my family and I have pretty much tried everything on the menu, and there’s nothing I wouldn’t recommend!
+Between us, my family and I have pretty much tried everything on the menu, and there’s nothing I would not recommend.

 Dress is formal.
 Men must wear jacket and tie for dinner.
 Ladies may wear smart trousers, but at dinner you will definitely feel more comfortable in a skirt or dress.
 Jeans and sports shoes are not allowed.

-The place for a very special meal, Le Gavroche has been delighting London diners for over forty years.
-Michel Roux Jr., the son and nephew of the founders, is now at the helm of this iconic restaurant, the opening of which was attended by Charlie Chaplin, Ava Gardner and Robert Redford.
+The London restaurant for a very special meal, Le Gavroche has been delighting London diners for over forty years.
+(Charlie Chaplin, Ava Gardner and Robert Redford attended the opening!)
+Located in a beautiful townhouse at 45 Upper Brook Street, Le Gavroche is really cosy and welcoming.
+Michel Roux Jr., the son and nephew of the founders, is now at the helm of this iconic 2 Michelin star restaurant featuring the best of French cuisine.

-Michele Roux will often come out of the kitchen and chat with diners.
+The service is formal but friendly; many of the team have worked at the restaurant for years.
+Michele Roux will often come out of the kitchen and chat with diners, and our most recent visit was no exception.
 He is very friendly and interested in his clientele.

 To sample the experience without completely breaking the bank, visit Le Gavroche for lunch.
 The Business Lunch Menu is much more accessible than the dinner menu and every bit as good.